-Students who are licensed LPNs (Licensed Practical Nurse) meet eligibility requirements through work experience, previous coursework, and LPN licensure.
-Students are admitted to a transition course then mainstream into the final two clinical courses.
+Students who are Licensed Practical Nurses (LPNs) meet eligibility requirements through work experience, previous coursework, and LPN licensure.
+Students are admitted to a transition course and then mainstream into the final two clinical courses.
 Upon completion, the student is eligible to take the NCLEX-RN.
+Note: LPN to RN students are also eligible for the WCC/EMU Collaborative BSN Completion program.
+See a health careers advisor for information.